topxeq/gox/README.md

 ### command-line parameters and swithes

 The global value "argsG" could be used for retrieve command-line arguments, and the first element(the Gox executable) is removed.
 If you need the whole command-line, use os.Args instead.

+All the command-line switches/flags used by Gox itself are not recommended to be used in the scripts.

 An example for command-line handling is as below([source code](https://github.com/topxeq/gox/blob/master/scripts/commandLine.gox)),